Image Handling

 show()

-On the left we show all the values for the masked image.
-There is a large peak at zero, as a large part of the image is masked.
-On the right, we show only the non-zero pixel intensities.
-We can see that our mask worked as expected, only values up to 125 are found.
+The left subplot displays the values for the masked image.
+Note that there is a large peak at zero, as a large part of the image is masked.
+The right subplot histogram, however, displays only the non-zero pixel intensities.
+From this, we can see that our mask has worked as expected, where only values up to 125 are found.
 This is because our threshold causes a sharp cut-off at a pixel intensity of 125.

 Colour Images

-Often we want to work with colour images.
-So far, our image had a single intensity value for each pixel.
-In colour images, we will have three so-called channels corresponding to red, green and blue intensities.
-Any colour will be a composite of the intensity value for each of these colours.
-We now show an example with a colour image of the rat cerebellar cortex.
-Let us import it and check its shape.
+So far, our image has had a single intensity value for each pixel.
+In colour images, we have multiple channels of information per pixel; most commonly, colour images are RGB, comprising three corresponding to intensities of red, green and blue.
+There are many other formats of colour image, but these will be beyond the scope of this lesson.
+In a RGB colour image, any colour will be a composite of the intensity value for each of these colours.
+Our chosen example for a colour image is one of the rat cerebellar cortex.
+Let us firstly import it and check its shape.

 OUTPUT